Kainmueller-Lab/aggrigator_experiments/README.md

 -  Natural and real-world scenes: urban street scenes (e.g., GTA, Cityscapes)
 -  Multispectral crop images (e.g., Weedsgalore)

 This diversity ensures robustness and generalizability of the evaluation results.
 To access the preprocessing and loading procedures for each dataset, refer to the `datasets` folder.
-For instance, to compute the AUROC scores for the LIDC dataset, along with relative confidence intervals (via bootstrapping) and one-sided Wilcoxon test p-values for statistical significance, run
+For instance, to compute the AUROC scores for the LIDC dataset, along with relative confidence intervals (via bootstrapping) and one-sided Wilcoxon test p-values for statistical significance, run the following

 ```bash
 python evaluation/scripts/evaluate_auroc.py \